Healthy Living Within Arm’s Reach

 I can’t prioritize causes outside of my immediate needs.

-I discovered Tangelo through my social network but didn’t know how it could help me get continued access to food.
+I discovered Tangelo through my social network, but didn’t know how it could help me get continued access to food.

-Summary: Jordan is a mother who wants to improve her family’s health but has limited access to resources.
 She often finds herself up against various barriers that make her feel powerless and unable to change her circumstances.

 Limited budget, stretches her dollar more than she is comfortable doing